teawaterwire/web4th/README.md

 using biometrics to authenticate is frictionless, albeit supported only on desktop at the moment — that's a trade-off

 behind the hood Magic provides private public-key cryptography, which is used to authenticate on Matrix protocol

+_for convenience a Magic key is provided by default but you should probably register your own at some point (get "publishable api key" from [here](https://magic.link/) and enable "WebAuthn" in the "Passwordless login" section)_

 ### Matrix